Spain overtook China for the number of confirmed coronavirus cases reporting a total of 85,195 cases on Monday.

 UN launches humanitarian response plan

-The UN is launching a $2 billion (€1.85 billion) plan to develop a humanitarian response to COVID-19 in the poorest countries.
+The UN has launched a $2 billion (€1.85 billion) plan to develop a humanitarian response to COVID-19 in the poorest countries.

 The plan was launched in tandem with the World Health Organization (WHO) and UNICEF to support vulnerable communities in the world.